mja00/kyliebitkinpixelmon/README.md

 # Installing the Modpack

-- We use the All The Mods 3 Lite as a base for the server.
+- We use the FTB Revelation Lite as a base for the server.
 - After clicking Minecraft in the Mods tab, click Browse Modpacks.
-- Search for "All the Mods 3: Lite".
-Click install on the one that shows up. **MAKE SURE IT IS THE LITE VERSION**
+- Search for "FTB Revelation".
+Click install on the one that shows up.
 - Once it is installed move onto the next step.

 # Installing the Pixelmon mod